boeni-industries/aico/docs/architecture/message_bus.md

 ### Message Security

+1. **CurveZMQ Encryption**:
+   - **Mandatory encryption**: All message bus communication uses CurveZMQ with no plaintext fallback
+   - **Deterministic key derivation**: Keys derived from master key using Argon2id + Z85 encoding
+   - **Mutual authentication**: Both broker and clients authenticate using public key cryptography
+   - **Fail-secure behavior**: System fails completely rather than falling back to plaintext

-1. **Authentication**:
+2. **Authentication**:
-   - All modules authenticate to the message bus
+   - All modules authenticate to the message bus using CurveZMQ certificates
+   - Broker validates specific client public keys (no CURVE_ALLOW_ANY)
-   - Unauthorized connections are rejected
+   - Unauthorized connections are rejected with comprehensive security logging
-   - Plugin authentication uses separate credentials
+   - Plugin authentication uses separate CurveZMQ credentials

-2. **Authorization**:
+3. **Authorization**:
    - Topic-level access control limits which modules can publish/subscribe
    - Sensitive topics have restricted access
    - Plugin access is limited to approved topics